GinoGalotti/improv/_posts/2019-03-1-promotion-with-lightworks.md

 # Tool of choice

-YouTubers choice seems to be [Final Cut](https://www.apple.com/lae/final-cut-pro/) (Mac only) or [Premiere] (https://www.adobe.com/products/premiere.html), the latter also offering tools to edit clips from your phone.
+YouTubers choice seems to be [Final Cut](https://www.apple.com/lae/final-cut-pro/) (Mac only) or [Premiere](https://www.adobe.com/products/premiere.html), the latter also offering tools to edit clips from your phone.

 I opted for [LightWorks](https://www.lwks.com/) instead.
 Why?
 Their free version doesn’t have a time limit, and it covers all my needs.
 There are enough tutorials online to guide you through the first steps.
 I am in love with their workflow now!